winstonjay/pycmpy/README.md

 # pycmpy

-Learning about compilers and the Assembly language with the Raspberry Pi.
+Learning about compilers and the assembly language with the Raspberry Pi.

 Most files are mainly just examples, some may not work.